 If you wait until the next week, the employee may not remember exactly what they did or how they did it—making it harder for them to act on your feedback.

 Feedback should be tailored to the recipient and offered at an appropriate time and place.
-Negative feedback should always be given in private.
+Constructive criticism should always be given in private.
 Be sure to consider how each employee likes to receive feedback as well.
-Sometimes employees don’t like public praise.
-Others respond well to written feedback.

 Effective feedback is tied to goals and a shared vision for the team or organization.
 Without that foundation, feedback is merely advice.
 It’s a subtle but important distinction.
 Effective feedback should be actionable and goal-oriented, helping your employee achieve specific outcomes in performance or behavior.